 9. This is often a painful procedure.
 The trick is to find your pain threshold, then pass it.
 Once, you stand up, you will understand how you got the amazing results.

-The Back Medic is a great way to do Trigger Point Therapy.
+A tennis ball, crystal sphere or large tumblestone is a great way to do Trigger Point Therapy.

 Chiropractic care is a science, art, and philosophy of healing that has been practiced around the world for nearly 5000 years.
 Physicians in ancient China used spinal manipulation or tuina to help their patients, as did Hippocrates.
 Chiropractic care has gained respect as a safe, drug-free, and natural treatment for: headaches, joint pain, spinal disk conditions, and strains, sprains, and other injuries.
 Chiropractic can also offer significant relief for allergies, asthma, digestive problems, and other disorders.